Jiggs Kalra

 Jaspal Inder Singh Kalra, better known as Jiggs Kalra (21 May 1947 – 4 June 2019), was an Indian restaurateur, food columnist, television host, and author.
-He was popularly known as the "czar of Indian cuisine" and "tastemaker to the Nation."
+He was popularly known as the "czar of Indian cuisine.

 Career

-Jaspal Inder Singh Kalra attended Mayo College, a boarding school in Rajasthan, where he was captain of the basketball team where he may have acquired the nickname Jiggs.
+Jaspal Inder Singh Kalra attended Mayo College, where he was captain of the basketball team where he may have acquired the nickname Jiggs.
 Soon after graduating, he started working as a trainee journalist at The Times of India in Bombay.

 Kalra wrote about innovative restaurants, unusual ingredients and new and old techniques in Indian cuisine.

-With his encyclopedic knowledge of North Indian cuisine, he was often the last word on authenticity; he was frequently sought out by restaurants and hotels to perfect recipes and develop menus.
+With his encyclopaedic knowledge of North Indian cuisine, he was often the last word on authenticity; he was frequently sought out by restaurants and hotels to perfect recipes and develop menus.

 He authored over 11 titles on Indian cuisine, including PRASHAD which is also considered as 'the bible' for chefs of today.

 He was considered an ambassador of Indian cuisine worldwide.

 In 2013, he opened a new restaurant, Masala Library, in Bandra, which the New York Times called "his temple of new-age Indian cuisine."